Les Chants Magnétiques: Composition and recording

 The album is one of the first to use sounds from the Fairlight CMI.
 Its digital technology allowed Jarre to continue his earlier sonic experimentation in new ways.
 He also used instruments from the EMS company, among them the Synthi AKS, the VCS 3 and the Vocoder 1000.

 "Les Chants Magnétiques (Part 1)" is divided into three different movements, "kicking off with an exhibitionist, cocksure first movement that seems to keep reaching to the sky for yet more key changes, followed by the swishy human samples and surreality of the second, and the mechanical chuntering and sonic lack of constraint of the third".

 In minimalist piece "Les Chants Magnétiques (Part 3)" employs sounds from a toy box, and Jarre's collaborator Michel Geiss recorded the sounds produced by trains that would be used in the album.
 Les Chants Magnétiques was recorded and mixed by Jean-Pierre Janiaud assisted by Patrick Foulon at Croissy studio, the cover was designed by Remy Magron.

 Release

-Les Chants Magnétiques was released on 20 May 1981 in Europe and on 15 June 1981 in the USA.
+Les Chants Magnétiques was released on 20 May 1981 in Europe, on 29 May in the UK, and on 15 June in the US.
 It sold a reported 200,000 units in France alone by the beginning of July.
 In that same year, the British Embassy gave Radio Beijing copies of his albums, which became the first pieces of foreign music to be played on Chinese national radio in decades.
 China invited Jarre to become the first western musician to play there since the death of Mao Zedong.